- September 01, 2021

 - A current Police Information Check(PIC) must be submitted prior to practicum placements.
 The existence of a criminal record may postpone or prevent clinical, practicum, or field work placements and, subsequently, successful completion of the program.

 - Immunization requirements must be met prior to participating in practicum placements.
-Details will be provided after being accepted into the program.
+Details will be provided at the start of the program.
 Up-to-date immunizations are valid for the duration of the program.

 - Basic Life Support CPR (FACP9101) is recommended and often required by employers